Frisco Bay Marina Master Plan

 - Evaluation of parking needs, locations, new or revised parking to support marina and parking demands of nearby Main Street.
 Evaluation of the existing land uses such as boat and trailer storage, tenant parking, kayak and rowing boat racks/storage and suggestions for any relocations to achieve the goals and vision for the marina park.

 - Develop conceptual site plans for different uses.

 - Work with Denver Water Board to ensure compatibility with current and future uses of Denver Water Board lands.

-A final master plan document with text, images and mapping will be produced.
-The plan will assess the current conditions and uses and make recommendations for future projects.
-The plan will include, but not be limited to, the following:
+A final master plan document with text, images and mapping was produced.
+The plan assesses the current conditions and uses and makes recommendations for future projects.
+The plan includes, but is not limited to, the following:

 - Maps – current and future land use allocations for operations, trails, pathways, parking, storage, recreation and services.